-In Northwest Tanzania near the Burundi border is the community of Biharu.
-This community of over 12,000 people is currently living off a water system meant to serve 3,000 people.
-Having been in place for several generations, it lacks basic treatment processes, ongoing maintenance & upgrades as well as the volume needed to meet today’s and future consumption needs.
-With a population that has quadrupled, we aim to help provide much needed updates, repairs and improvements to this community in need.
+In Northwest Tanzania, near the Burundi border is the community of Biharu.
+This community of over 12,000 people is currently living off of a water system meant to serve 3,000 people.
+Having been in place for several generations, the water system in place lacks basic treatment processes, maintenance, upgrades, and the volume necessary to meet today’s and future consumption needs.
+With a population that has quadrupled, we aim to help provide much-needed updates, repairs, and improvements to this community in need.
 That is why we’ve decided to adopt this project to assist the Biharu community.

 Lizzie first joined Engineers Without Borders (EWB) as a student at Southern Methodist University (SMU).
 She participated in their Rwanda Project as Cultural Lead and in their Bolivia Project as a traveling member for their implementation project.
 While in the community in Bolivia, she collected soil and water samples for her research project on the soil and groundwater interactions.
 Upon completing her master’s degree at SMU, Lizzie moved to Austin and joined the Greater Austin chapter of EWB, becoming the Director of Projects and the Project Lead for Tanzania.
 Lizzie has a passion for using her engineering skills to empower the people around her and abroad.

 Feel free to contact Lizzie at email@example.com